pascalconfluent/agent_proxy/examples/JavaRCSProvider/README.md

 ### Step 4: Send Requests and Test

 - Select the `/client/{client_id}` tool.
-- Use the request form to send a sample request, such as:
+- Use the subscriptionRequest form to send a sample subscriptionRequest, such as:

 ```
 Bob
 ```

-- Submit the request and view the response directly in the interface.
+- Submit the subscriptionRequest and view the subscriptionResponse directly in the interface.

 ### Example Output